FCICB/NoraWael/README.md

 ## this operations that user can do :

--initialize Queue to empty state
+- initialize Queue to empty state
--check if the Queue is empty or not
+- check if the Queue is empty or not
--check if the Queue is full or not
+- check if the Queue is full or not
--enqueue item into queue
+- enqueue item into queue
--dequeue item from queue
+- dequeue item from queue
--return front element from queue
+- return front element from queue
--return rear element from queue
+- return rear element from queue
--search for an item
+- search for an item
--display list info
+- display list info
--return length of the stack
+- return length of the stack

 # How to use application :